news

 Gold Alloys

-Most people have heard the phrases 14K gold and 18K gold, but they might not have a real understanding of what they mean, aside from the price difference.
+Most people have heard the phrases 14K gold and 18K gold, but they might not have a real understanding of what they mean.
 All gold jewelry is an alloy, a blend of gold and other metals such as copper and zinc.
 This is because 100% pure gold is far too soft and easily damaged to be usable as everyday jewelry.

 gold colors